Bisphosphonates (Intravenous/IV)

 Use with other medicines

-- You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
+• You should tell your doctor (including your GP, rheumatologist and others) about all medicines you are taking or plan to take.
 This includes over the counter or herbal/naturopathic medicines.
 You should also mention your treatment when you see other health professionals.

-- Bisphosphonates should not be taken together or with other anti-osteoporosis medicines such as denosumab (Prolia), raloxifene (Evista),teriparatide (Forteo), or romosozumab (Evenity).
+• Bisphosphonates should not be taken with other osteoporosis medicines such as denosumab (Prolia), raloxifene (Evista), teriparatide (Forteo) or romosozumab (Evenity).

-- The simple pain reliever paracetamol, and combined medicines such as Panadeine and Panadeine Forte, can be used while you are receiving bisphosphonate
+• The pain reliever paracetamol and combined medicines such as Panadeine and Panadeine Forte can be used while taking bisphosphonates provided you take them as directed.

 Use in pregnancy and breastfeeding

-For more information about OSTEOPOROSIS see the Healthy Bones Australia website https://healthybonesaustralia.org.au/ or phone Healthy Bones Australia on 1800 242 141.
+For more information about OSTEOPOROSIS see the Healthy Bones Australia website healthybonesaustralia.org.au or phone Healthy Bones Australia on 1800 242 141.

 For more information see the Bisphosphonates (Intravenous/IV) – printable information sheet.